 There are several types of sprinkler systems for your home, and they vary significantly in price.

-What influences the costs of sprinkler systems?
+What affects the costs of sprinkler systems?

 Total lawn size